 The Starfish Early Alert system allows professors to notify both students and advisors when a concern arises about attendance, low scores, missing or late assignments, little activity on Moodle, no shows, risk of failing a course, or other concerns.
 Advisors are being trained to contact students about any alert indicating no show or danger of failing.

 Seek professional development

 Connect with other faculty to learn more about supporting student learning.
-The Faculty Development Office Professional Development Series features strategies for supporting students, implementing innovative teaching approaches and addressing classroom challenges.
+The Teaching Excellence Initiative features strategies for supporting students, implementing innovative teaching approaches and addressing classroom challenges.

 The Faculty Development Office, the Phyllis J. Washington College of Education and Human Sciences, and the Office of the Provost are launching the Teaching Excellence Initiative to provide new sources of support and recognition for outstanding teaching at UM.
 The initiative includes faculty inquiry projects, online teaching resources, an online course for new instructors, and a summer institute on Scientific Teaching, as well as campus-wide events aimed at developing a network of engaged faculty who share an interest in active learning, assessing learning, and the scholarship of teaching and learning.

 Open Educational Resources and OER@UMT Initiative